kawa-analytics/kawa-documentation/README.md

 ## 1 User management and permissions

 Users in KAWA have a global profile that applies across all workspaces and some worksapce related permissions.

+### 1.1 Authentication

+#### a.
+KAWA internal authentication

+KAWA can be configured to authenticate users without relying on SSO.
+In this mode, administrators can either choose to let people create accounts using email activation codes or to manage the user accounts themselves through KAWA's Python API.

+KAWA will store the user's unique identifiers (must be the email address if people are making use of email activation), their first and last names, and their securly hashed passwords.

+#### b.
+Using external IDPs and SSO

+When configured to work with SSO, KAWA will automatically create users in its database when new authenticated users will connect.

+__Open ID Connect__:
+KAWA is compatible with OIDC to authenticate users.
+It can be integrated with providers such as OKTA, AWS Cognito, Auth0, Azure Active Directory, etc...

+__Kerberos SSO__: Kawa can be configured to integrate with Kerberos to authenticate users.

+__HTTP Header-based Authentication__: Users can be authenticated with HTTP Header based authentication.
+In that setup, the user information will be extracted from the incoming HTTP requests.

+#### c.
+Using API Keys

+KAWA provides a mechanism to allow users to generate API keys in order to authenticate.
+This is mainly used to work with KAWA's Python API.

 ### 1.1 Application wide profile